alex_aldo - Fotolia

 If you spend a long time preparing tests, you could delay the development process -- which makes the test feedback loop longer.

 Some groups spend a lot of time preparing tests.
 They create test strategy documents, master test plans, test cases and other documentation.
 Finally, when the test documents pass review, actual testing begins.

 A capable tester should look at the work that's done and create a test plan concurrent with the actual testing.
 Some argue that many testers are simply not capable of this approach -- that a QA lead must tell them what to do.
 But, if testers have the aptitude to multitask, train them; if they don't, maybe they don't have the aptitude to do effective testing.

 An Agile team can have one to four software feedback loops at any given time:

 - a developer testing her own work;

-- a second person testing a feature; and
+- a second person testing a feature;

 Sketch it out, give it a try, look at the results and repeat.

-5. Improve first-time quality.
+5. Improve first-time quality

-Obviously, test automation helps reduce the test feedback loop, but teams easily overemphasize it.
-Human testers poke, prod and examine the software in a way that automated tests can't.
+Obviously, test automation can accelerate the completion of a test feedback loop, but teams easily overemphasize it.
+Human testers examine the software in a way that automated tests can't.